lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 - Capturing, rendering, reformatting and integration of operational data to be processed by artificial intelligence systems, e.g. job applications or scanning pictures.
 - Rules engines that transact the algorithm results,

-Risc assessment can be extended with good procedures for for investigating and prevention of intended misuse like functional separation of development and quality assurance of systems in development, and securing audit trails from AI systems in operation with enhanced controls of the business processes using the systems.
+Risk assessment can be extended with good procedures for for investigating and prevention of intended misuse like functional separation of development and quality assurance of systems in development, and securing audit trails from AI systems in operation with enhanced controls of the business processes using the systems.

+# References

+[Algorithms in public administration](https://www.transparency.org/en/blog/algorithms-artificial-intelligence-public-administration-transparency-accountability): How do we ensure they serve the common good, not abuses of power?
+Transparency International, October 2021

+[Bribes for bias](https://www.transparency.org/en/blog/bribes-for-bias-can-ai-be-corrupted): Can AI be corrupted?
+Transparency International, February 2023

 ###### Lars Wriedt, July 2023